nefe/redux-in-chinese/docs/advanced/Middleware.md

 ## Seven Examples

 If your head boiled from reading the above section, imagine what it was like to write it.
-This part is meant to be a relaxation for you and me, and will help get your gears turning.
+This section is meant to be a relaxation for you and me, and will help get your gears turning.

 Each function below is a valid Redux middleware.
 They are not equally useful, but at least they are equally fun.